In this article, we're going to go over what we believe it takes to become an iOS developer in the next few months.

 - An estimate of how long it will take to achieve your goal.

-The fundamental skills required to become an iOS developer
+Fundamental skills required to become an iOS developer

 What is the absolute bare minimum of skills required to land a job in iOS development?

-I believe there are five in total:
+There are five essential skills in total:

 - Working with data